 Employers using automated time tracking and payroll systems are some of the best equipped to fight wage theft.
 Automated timesheets can reduce the chances of accidentally underpaying workers by giving employers more accurate time data.
 And when that time tracking software integrates with a payroll provider like QuickBooks, the employer is saved from having to manually enter data into a spreadsheet or calculator to figure out payroll.
-Automation from the time a worker clocks in to the time the check is cut means fewer chances for error.
+Automation from the time a worker punches into the clock to the time the check is cut means fewer chances for error.

-More recently, our team has been testing out a new default setting.
+Recently, though, our team introduced a new default setting.
 This setting, which enables “Manage My Timesheet” permissions for all new customers and their employees, has two main parts.

 - It allows employees to edit their time.
 This is a feature many managers appreciate because it saves them the trouble of correcting every “I forgot to clock in/out”.
 Plus, since managers have to approve time anyway prior to running payroll, they’ll still have the chance to go back and change an employee’s time (preferably after consulting with the employee), should something look incorrect.